CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### 4.9.1 Title

-The optional title of the process.
+The _**optional title of the process**_.

 Examples include: "LLC formation in California", and "License of technology to French company.".

 #### 4.9.2 Description

-An optional field to store additional information about the process.
+An _**optional field**_ to _**store additional information about the process.**_

 #### 4.9.3 Process Type

+A _**SALI enumerated value.**_

-A SALI enumerated value.
-Top-level process types are transactions, disputes, regulatory proceedings, bankruptcy/ restructurings, and advisory.
+Top-level process types are _**transactions, disputes, regulatory proceedings, bankruptcy/restructurings, and advisory.

 If we think of the process as a sentence, the process type reprints the “verb.”
 They describe the action that is being taken.

 #### 4.9.4 Area of Law

-The Area of Law is a SALI enumerated value that provides context to the process.
-The area of law should be thought of the primary subject of law for the process — think the class that’s the attorney was in when she learned about the applicable law.
+The _**Area of Law is a SALI enumerated value that provides context to the process.**_

+The Area of Law should be thought of the _**primary subject of law for the process.**_

+Think the class that’s the attorney was in when she learned about the applicable law.

-The area of law is provided primarily for context as in the examples, “He prosecuted the defendant” and “She prosecuted the patent.”
+The area of law is provided primarily for _**context**_ as in the examples, “He prosecuted the defendant” and “She prosecuted the patent.”
 The first is criminal law, the second is intellectual property law.

-There can be multiple areas of law.
+There can be _**multiple areas of law.**_

 #

 ### 4.10 Player

-The players are the subject of the sentence and sometimes the object.
+The _**players are the subject of the sentence and sometimes the object.**_

-Primary players are the primary parties involved in a legal process.
+_**Primary players are the primary parties involved in a legal process.**_

 The Player container has the following fields: